bernatsampera/transforma/publish.md

 MIT

 ````
 Now let's prepare your library for publication.
-Here are the steps to publish your Local Workflow Manager to npm:
+Here are the steps to publish your Transforma to npm:

 ## Publishing to npm